 After leaving my fiancé, our house, my garden and the design job I loved I found myself in, what can only be described as, no man’s land.
 My future was uncertain.
 I was doing temporary administrative jobs just to get by because the design job I had (when I was living with my fiancé) wasn’t giving me enough hours/money to make it on my own.
 Basically, I lost everything that I loved and brought me joy.
 The vision I had for my future and the security of my retirement was now uncertain and I had to start a new life, a new dream.
 What came next was planning the rest of my honeymoon.
 The trip gained more detail and as I made decisions, about the places I would go and the places I would stay, it started to seem like less of a honeymoon and more like my own personal adventure.
 Europe is where I went to think about my new life and what it might look like moving forward.

 It was a sunny day in August when the plane I sat in carried me across ‘the pond’ and landed in Dublin, Ireland.
 While in Ireland I went to a World Heritage Site called the Brú Na Bóinne and communed with 5,000-year-old fairies.
-It was here when the rest of the tour group continued on around the corner and I stood there by myself that I felt the presence of the people that walked there a thousand years before me and I saw a glimmer of the magic from the fairy mounds—as the locals referred to them.
+It was here when the rest of the tour group continued on around the corner and I stood there by myself that I felt the presence of the people that walked there thousands of years before me and I saw a glimmer of the magic from the fairy mounds—as the locals referred to them.
 I felt something bigger than myself and I knew I would be okay.
 I picked a sprig of clover, pressed it between two cards in my wallet and turned the corner to rejoin the group of fellow tourists.

 Cheryl Redick 2017